Copyright © Ministry of Health Singapore. All Rights Reserved.

 Here’s a tantalising thought: Those who take frequent walk-breaks throughout the day average a waist size 6cm smaller than those who sit through long stretches!
 1

 In fact, with frequent walking breaks, you lower the risks associated with being overweight, and your body copes better with glucose control—important for those with diabetes.
-Regular exercise can also reduce your systolic high blood pressure by 4 to 9 millimetres of mercury (mm Hg)2, and you will be half as likely to suffer from depression as compared to a non-walker.3
+Regular exercise can also reduce your blood pressure which is commonly associated with hypertension, and you will be half as likely to suffer from depression as compared to a non-walker.3

 Read these next: Aim for 10,000 steps a day to reap the benefits.